theMagnificentJay/SegerstromSubPage/README.md

     <script src="script.js"></script>
 ```

-- So in the following order: jquery script, bootstrap script, and personal script
+- [x] So in the following order: jquery script, bootstrap script, and personal script

-- footer img and content z-index
+- [x] footer img and content z-index

+_Corrections made to all items in Code Review Notes_